This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Here are a couple of questions to consider:

-That concludes our discussion about the things you need to look for in an online course.
-I hope this post has given you some helpful tips for choosing a class that best meets your needs.
+That concludes our discussion about what to look for in an online course.
+I hope this article has given you some helpful tips for choosing a class that best meets your needs.

 Throughout my experience with online programs, I’ve found that you get out of them what you put into them!